palindrome-eng/reflect-program-library/insurance-fund/README.md

 - `min_deposit` - minimum acceptable deposit.
 Anything below will be rejected.
 - `duration` - lockup duration.
 During this period after deposit, user is not allowed to withdraw their funds from the protocol.
 They may decide to hold it locked for longer.
 - `yield_bps` - this is mostly cosmetical thing, it specifies APY (in basepoints) that the crank depositing rewards should try to keep up.
 It's not guaranteed though & is not used for any calculations in the program itself.
 - `yield_mode` - this holds an `YieldMode` enum & specifies whether the `Lockup` accrues rewards in single currency, or if additional Reflect Protocol governance token rewards should be applied.
+In V1, all `Lockup`s are `YieldMode::Single` - only yielding USDR.
 - `deposit_cap` - optional field.
 If present, no deposits over this amount will be accepted.
 - `deposits` - counter used to keep track of deposits into this `Lockup`.
 This is required since every deposit is recorded separately.
 - `slash_state` - structure used to keep track of slashing processes. `SlashState` keeps two fields: `index` (How many times was this lockup slashed) and `amount` (Total amount slashed since creation of the pool).